View Current

 Guidelines for Faculty and Adjunct Faculty

-(15) If the number of students participating in a collaborative discussion is high, encourage students to answer each other’s queries and to provide signposts to correct answers to allow for more targeted moderation.
+(15) If the number of learners participating in a collaborative discussion is high, encourage learners to answer each other’s queries and to provide signposts to correct answers to allow for more targeted moderation.

 (16) Summarising key points or creating an FAQ section at the end of a thread can be a good way to address common queries rather than responding to repeated queries.

-(17) If individual students are not engaging, contact them using a more private mode of communication such as email or phone to check in on their progress.
-Equally, private modes of communication should be used to contact students individually, and as early as possible, if negativity arises in a collaborative space.
+(17) If individual learners are not engaging, contact should be made using a more private mode of communication such as email or phone to check on learner engagement or progress.
+Equally, private modes of communication should be used to contact learners individually, and as early as possible, if negativity arises in a collaborative space.